-Switching 3PL warehouse partners can be a major decision for your company.
-It requires careful consideration and planning to ensure a seamless transition that meets your specific business needs.
-In this guide, we will discuss the signs of an underperforming 3PL partner, a checklist to follow when selecting and transitioning to a new provider.
+Switching 3PL warehouse partners can be a major decision for businesses of all sizes.
+Your 3PL plays a major role in your ability to grow and meet rising consumer expectations of fast delivery.
+It’s important to take careful consideration and planning to ensure a seamless transition that meets your specific business needs.
+In this guide, we will discuss the signs of an underperforming 3PL partner, with a checklist to follow to select and transition to a new provider.

-What are the signs you need a new warehouse partner?
+What are the signs you need a new 3PL warehouse partner?

 Poor service quality